Sporting Arizona FC: History

-In 2016, the Sahuaros were renamed Sporting AZ FC.
+In 2016, the Sahuaros were renamed "Sporting AZ FC."
 They joined the UPSL on January 8, 2017, and were placed in the Arizona Conference along with the Arizona Scorpions FC, El Salto United FC & Super Inter AZ.
 Sporting AZ FC won the Arizona Conference in their 1st season in the UPSL, moving on to the UPSL National Quarterfinals.
 The team was led by head coach Tim Marchisotto and standout goalkeeper Jake Rybicki.
 2018 saw the team raise the bar again, with Marchisotto moving into the general manager role and the addition of Aidan Davison as head coach.
 The duo achieved success with the team.
 Sporting AZ won the new Southwest Conference of the UPSL and went to the UPSL Championship game.

-In January 2020, "Sporting AZ FC" was renamed Sporting Arizona FC and with the new name came a new ownership.
+In January 2020, "Sporting AZ FC" was renamed "Sporting Arizona Football Club and with the new name came a new ownership.
 The club continues the same original traditions as a development pathway for players and coaches to reach the professional ranks.
 In seasons 2021 and 2022, the Club fielded two teams in the United Premier Soccer League (UPSL) – Sporting Arizona FC and SAFC Sahuaros.
 Sporting Arizona FC coached by Eric Junis Aguilar won the UPSL Division 1 title.
 In season 2023, the Club has fielded the two teams in the inaugural Southwest Premier League – Arizona Premier.
 Sporting Arizona coached by Omar Ledesma has won the league with SAFC Sahuaros coached by Eric Junis Aguilar taking second place.
 Since 2021, Sporting Arizona FC has been the exclusive 'path-to-pro' partner of State 48 FC, Arizona's fastest growing youth and community soccer development club.